realityexpander/How_to_program_from_ground_up/README.md

    ### Types
    - The concept of "types" (or "kinds") was introduced to define the size & intended purpose of "primitive" data types
+     - Procedural langauges only had a few simple types: "number" or "character" or "string of characters" or "array"
      - Primitive types are: `int`, `long`, `float`, `char`, and `bool`
      - Primitive types are the "building blocks" of all other types defined in `struct`s
      - Example (C):